heremaps/naksha/docs/LIFECYCLE.md

 This technically allows later to calculate back, what the client (and or merge code) actually modified.
 For this, the difference between _CURRENT_ and _BASE_ (`base_tn`) is calculated, and then the difference between _HEAD_ (`prev_tn`) and _BASE_ is subtracted, resulting in a patch that can be applied to _BASE_ (`base_tn`) to receive the original _NEW_ state the client had in memory and wanted to persist.
 This difference will as well document which properties were changed by the client.

-Eventually the action will always be `UPDATED`, while the operation will be either `UPDATED` or `AUTO_MERGED`, when an auto-merge was done by the _server_.
+Eventually the action will always be `UPDATED`, while the operation will be either `UPDATED` or `MERGED`, dependent on if an auto-merge was done by the _server_.
 The storage detects this on the `base_tn` being set.

 The same rules apply to an auto-merge, that apply to a normal `UPDATED`, this means neither `origin` nor `target` must change, they are required to be same as the ones referred previously to (via `prev_tn`).